Creation of young colonies (nuclei)

 Work procedure:

-6. Nucleus colonies with bees from supers
+6. Nuclei with bees from the supers

 Work procedure: